dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 ## A Short History Of Virtual Economies

 In-game economies are almost as old as networked gaming itself.
-In 1995, Julian Dibbell published *MUD Money* [^fn-mud], which describes how money was introduced in Multi-User Dungeons (MUDs).
+In 1995, Julian Dibbell published *MUD Money*,[^fn-mud] which describes how money was introduced in Multi-User Dungeons (MUDs).
 Coins would appear randomly in these online worlds, so if you stroll around for long enough you would, over time, find enough money to pay for certain goods and services in these games.
-Randall Farmer, a researcher at MIT who studied the emergence of virtual economies at this time, describes how in a game called *Habitat* "players could acquire [\...] funds by engaging in business, winning contests, finding buried treasure, and so on."
+Randall Farmer, a researcher at MIT who studied the emergence of virtual economies at this time, describes how in a game called *Habitat* "players could acquire [...] funds by engaging in business, winning contests, finding buried treasure, and so on."
 He details how players would get a certain amount of tokens every time they log in, and how "they could spend their tokens on, among other things, various items for sale in vending machines called *Vendroids*.
 There were also Pawn Machines, which would buy objects back (at a discount, of course)."

 [^fn-mud]: Julian Dibbell (1995), [MUD Money](https://web.archive.org/web/20070816070650/http://www.juliandibbell.com/texts/mudmoney.html): A Talk on Virtual Value and, Incidentally, the Value of the Virtual